deriv-com/deriv-api-docs/README.md

 If you are a developer and want to contribute to the repository, please follow the procedure below.

-### Fork the project
+### Fork & Clone Project

 To create your own version of the Deriv API application, you need to `fork` the project to your own GitHub repository.
 Follow these steps to `fork` a repository:

 1. Go to the GitHub page of the repository you want to `fork`.
 2. Click on the "`Fork`" button at the top right corner of the page.
 3. Choose the `GitHub account` where you want to fork the repository.
-4. Wait for the forking process to complete.
-Once done, you will be redirected to your forked repository.
+4. Wait for the forking process to finish.
+Once it's done, you will be redirected to your forked repository.

-Now you have your own copy of the repository that you can work on and make changes to.
-Then [Clone](#Clone-the-Project) the repository to start contribution.
+5. Now, clone the repository by running the command `git clone git@github.com:[username]/deriv-api-docs.git`.

+**Note**: Replace `[username]` with your username to clone the forked repository.
+Also, to clone the repository, set up SSH on GitHub to authorize your system to clone and perform git operations.
+Please refer to this [documentation](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

+6. Start contributing by installing the necessary dependencies.
+You can find instructions on how to install dependencies [here](#install-dependencies).

 ### Configure Origin & Upstream